Testing Stationarity and Change Point Detection in Reinforcement Learning: Simulations

-Figure \ref{fig:1d:rej} shows the empirical rejection probabilities of each proposed test.
-We summarise our findings here.
-First, in all settings, each test can properly control the type I error.
-Second, the power increases with $\kappa$ as a result of more pre-change-point data being included into the interval $[T-\kappa,T]$.
-It also increases with $N$, demonstrating the consistency of our tests.
+Figures \ref{fig:1d:rej} and \ref{fig:1d:N100}(a) in the Supplementary Materials show the empirical rejection probabilities of each proposed test, when $N=25$ and $100$ respectively.
+First, in all settings, each test properly controls the type-I error.
+Second, the power increases with $\kappa$ due to inclusion of more pre-change-point data into the interval $[T-\kappa,T]$.
+The power also increases with the sample size $N$, demonstrating the consistency of our tests.
 Third, as expected, gradual changes are more difficult to detect than abrupt changes.
-Specifically, it can be seen from Figure \ref{fig:1d:rej} that when $\kappa = 55$, the power of the proposed test with a smooth reward or state transition function is smaller than that with a piecewise constant reward or state transition function.
-Finally, the normalized and unnormalized type test statistics achieve slightly higher power than the integral type test statistic when $N = 25$, whereas the powers of the three tests become comparable when $N = 100$.
-However, the normalized and unnormalized type test statistics are more computationally expensive especially when the dimension of the state is high, since both require to search the maximum over the entire state-action space.
+This is evident in Figure \ref{fig:1d:rej}, where when $\kappa = 55$, the power of the proposed test in scenarios with a smooth reward or state transition function is smaller than scenarios with a piecewise constant function.
+Finally, the maximum-type tests \eqref{eqn:teststatinf} and \eqref{eqn:teststatninf} achieve slightly higher power than the $\ell_1$-type test \eqref{eqn:teststat1} when $N = 25$, whereas the powers of the three tests become indistinguishable when $N = 100$.

-Next, we investigate the finite sample performance of the estimated change point location $\hat{T}^* = T - \kappa_{j_0-1}$.
-Figure \ref{fig:1d:cpdist} depicts the histogram of $\hat{T}^*$ in each of the simulation scenarios.
-It can be seen that in the first two scenarios with abrupt changes, the estimated change points concentrate at $50$, which is the true change point location.
-In the last two scenarios with smooth changes, the estimated change points have a wider spread when $N=25$, but are still close to 50 in most cases.
+Next, we investigate the finite sample performance of the estimated change point location $\widehat{T}^*$.
+Figures \ref{fig:1d:cpdist} and \ref{fig:1d:N100}(b) in the Supplementary Materials depict the distribution of $\widehat{T}^*$ in each simulation scenario.
+It can be seen that in the first two scenarios with abrupt changes, the estimated change points concentrate on $50$, which is the true change point location, yielding a minimal detection delay.
+In the last two scenarios with smooth changes, the estimated change points have a wider spread especially when $N=25$.
+This results in a marginally extended detection delay.
+However, in the majority of cases, these estimators are still close to 50.